 Farming Apprenticeship

-Since 2012, 50 young farmers have successfully completed our Farming Apprenticeship Program.
+Since 2012, more than 60 young farmers have successfully completed our Farming Apprenticeship Program.

 The Apprenticeship Program includes a dual working and learning model: hands-on fieldwork supported by in-depth written materials and dedicated teaching time.
 During this eight month (approximately 2,000 hour) intensive season, apprentices are immersed in all areas of the farm's activities.